ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Abstract

 \section{Abstract}

 Visual embedding models excel at zero-shot tasks like visual retrieval and classification.
 However, these models cannot be used for tasks that contain ambiguity or require user instruction.
-These tasks necessitate \emph{a multimodal embedding model}, which outputs embeddings that combine visual and natural language input.
+These tasks necessitate an embedding model which outputs can use a natural language instruction to control the representation of a visual embedding.
 Existing CLIP-based approaches embed images and text independently, and fuse the result.
 We find that this results in weak interactions between modalities, and poor user control over the representation.
 We introduce \textbf{ABC}, an open-source multimodal embedding model that uses a vision-language model backbone to deeply integrate image features with natural language instructions. \textbf{ABC} achieves best-for-size performance on MSCOCO image-to-text retrieval and is the top performing model on classification and VQA tasks in the Massive Multimodal Embedding Benchmark.
 With a strongly unified vision-language representation, \textbf{ABC} can use natural language to solve subtle and potentially ambiguous visual retrieval problems.
-To evaluate this capability, we design \texttt{CtrlBench}, a benchmark that requires interleaving textual instructions with image content for correct retrieval. \textbf{ABC} advances the state of multimodal embeddings by offering high-quality representations and flexible natural language control.
-Our model and datasets are available at our project page.
+To evaluate this capability, we design \texttt{CtrlBench}, a benchmark that requires interleaving textual instructions with image content for correct retrieval. \textbf{ABC} advances the state of visual embeddings, outputting high-quality visual representations with natural language control.
+Our model and datasets are available at our project page: